ForgeRock/forgeops-cli/docs/forgeops_apply_ds.md

 ## forgeops apply ds

-Installs the ForgeRock ds-operator
+Deploy the ForgeRock DS operator

 ### Synopsis

-    Installs the ForgeRock ds-operator:
+    Deploy the ForgeRock ds-operator:
-    * Applies the latest ds-operator manifest
+    * Apply the latest ds-operator manifest
-    * use --tag to specify a specific ds-operator version to install
+    * use --tag to specify a different ds-operator version to deploy

 ```
 forgeops apply ds [flags]